roni-kreinin/turtlebot4_manual/overview/quick_start.md

 - The `bluetoothd` CLI interface will start.
 - Type `scan on` and press enter.
-- Press and hold both the home and share buttons on the Turtlebot4 controller until the light starts blinking.
+- Press and hold both the home and share buttons on the TurtleBot 4 controller until the light starts blinking.
 - In the CLI look for a *Wireless Controller* device to be found.
 It will have a MAC address similar to `A0:5A:5C:DF:4D:7F`.
 - Copy the MAC address.
 - In the CLI enter `trust MAC_ADDRESS`, replacing `MAC_ADDRESS` with the controllers address.